wiloon/blog/content/post/linux/archlinux-packages.md

 - aom: Alliance for Open Media video codec
 - appstream: Provides a standard for creating app stores across distributions
 - at-spi2-core: Protocol definitions and daemon for D-Bus at-spi
+- audit: Userspace components of the audit framework
+- avahi: Service Discovery for Linux using mDNS/DNS-SD (compatible with Bonjour)
 - bluez-libs: Deprecated libraries for the bluetooth protocol stack
 - botan: Crypto library written in C++
 - btrfs-progs: Userspace utilities to manage btrfs filesystems